-The Management Company has appointed, with the consent of the Board of Directors and the approval of the Regulatory Authority, CAIXABANK ASSET MANAGEMENT, S.G.I.I.C., S.A.U. ("CaixaBank AM") as the SICAV's Investment Manager.
+The Management Company has appointed, with the consent of the Board of Directors and the approval of the Regulatory Authority, CAIXABANK ASSET MANAGEMENT, S.G.I.I.C., S.A.U. ("CaixaBank AM"), formerly known as InverCaixa Gestion, S.G.I.I.C., S.A.U., as the SICAV's Investment Manager.
 The Investment Manager provides the SICAV with collective investment management and related services as further described in the investment management agreement entered into between the Management Company, the SICAV and the Investment Manager.

 Founded in 1985, CaixaBank AM is the asset manager of CaixaBank, S.A., the leading Spanish bank ("CaixaBank SA").
 CaixaBank AM has two offices in Madrid (Paseo de la Castellana, 51, 28046) and Barcelona (Avenida Diagonal, 609-615, 08028).
+For more information: www.caixabankassetmanagement.com.

-As at December 2018, CaixaBank AM manages more than EUR 56,184 million in assets through all types of investment vehicles, from mutual funds and investment companies to discretionary portfolios and provides assessment to pension funds and other institutional investors.
+CaixaBank AM performs its activity through all types of investment vehicles, from mutual funds and investment companies to discretionary portfolios and provides assessment to pension funds and other institutional investors.

-To perform this task, CaixaBank AM relies on a staff of 180 professionals, more than 63 of which form the investment team, with an average of 10+ years' experience in asset management.
 The investment process is based on committees and a top-down analysis, together with strict risk controls carried out by an independent risk department, in order to provide high added value and adequate products to CaixaBank AM's clients.

-CaixaBank AM is a management company under the supervision of the Spanish supervisory authority (CNMV- Comisión Nacional del Mercado de Valores) under register number 15.
+CaixaBank AM is a management company under the supervision of the Spanish supervisory authority (CNMV-Comisión Nacional del Mercado de Valores) under register number 15.